Pace guide

 • Enter the total distance and choose miles or kilometers.

-• Use the same distance unit when comparing workouts.
+• Use the same distance unit and the same time type when comparing workouts.

 Example walkthrough